 This degree is an alternative to the individual language majors of French, German, Italian, and Spanish, and is especially suitable for those students with prior instruction in a foreign language.
 The student must complete Semester 4 or higher in a primary language, demonstrating effective skills in the four major areas of language study (reading, writing, speaking, listening comprehension) in that language, as well as cultural proficiency.
 The student must also complete two sequential courses in a secondary language, demonstrating a minimum of advanced elementary language and cultural knowledge in that language.

-Semester 4 or higher in a primary language

-Two classes in a sequence in a secondary language
+range in the electronic Semester 4 or higher in a primary language 5 Two classes in a sequence in a secondary language 10 Ling 1 Introduction to Language and Linguistics 3

-Ling 1

-Introduction to Language and Linguistics

 FRENCH

 FRENCH (AA)